How to Select the Right Automation Testing Tool

 - Custom framework

-There are niche projects that a single open-source software or fixed commercial testing tool cannot fulfill the requirements.
+There are niche projects that a single open-source software or fixed commercial testing tool that cannot fulfill the requirements.
 They are mainly due to differences in their testing processes and testing environments.
 In such cases, teams need to develop customized software on their own.
 The custom framework is much more complicated than the two other solutions and can be deployed by technical experts.

 How to Select the Right Automation Tool for Your Project?